Is a longer bridge and stroke better?

 For more info on how bridge length can affect draw shots, see the draw shot cue elevation effects page.

-More information about bridge length effects can be found in “Fundamentals – Part IV: bridge length” (BD, December, 2008).
-Below are concise summaries of conclusions from the article:
+More information about bridge length effects can be found in “Bridge Length Effects” (BD, July, 2024) and “Fundamentals – Part IV: bridge length” (BD, December, 2008).
+Below are concise summaries of conclusions from the articles:

 Disadvantages of a longer bridge and stroke: